laudeco/dolibar-stock-manager/README.md

 To directly see what does one commit, I use [Gitmoji](https://gitmoji.carloscuesta.me/).

-# Knowing limitations
+# Known limits
-The stock manager doesn't support multiple wharehouses.
-Currently it's only in the config file that we hardcode the stock id.
+The stock manager doesn't support multiple warehouses.
+Currently, it's only in the config file that we hardcode the stock id.

 The system doesn't support the serial numbers and the end date of a product.